Approaches and Driveways

 - All debris or top soils must be removed from the road allowance and hauled to a safe distance so that no wash out is deposited onto the road allowance.

-- Upon the completion of approach(s) construction onto the parcel, and acknowledging that all the above stated conditions have been met, notify the MD of Foothills for a final inspection.
+- Upon the completion of approach(s) construction onto the parcel, and acknowledging that all the above stated conditions have been met, notify Foothills County for a final inspection.

 - CALL BEFORE YOU DIG!
 Remember; call 1-800-242-3447 call before you dig and Alberta One Call will arrange to have buried utilities in your area located for you at no charge.